rikhuijzer/phd-thesis/chapters/introduction.typ

 This data was collected at one point in time during the first week of the selection program.
 We again compared the performance, explainability, and stability and showed the benefits of the SIRUS model in this high-stakes context due to it having good predictive performance while retaining model stability and explainability.

-In chapter 5, we measured psychological and physical stress and recovery states of recruits during the training program.
+In Chapter 5, we measured psychological and physical stress and recovery states of recruits during the training program.
+This aimed to find early indicators of dropout.
 Again, using machine learning techniques, we compared the performance, explainability, and stability of the models.
 We also estimated the real-world predictive performance of the most suitable model.